Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • written mostly by writers and poets

-• Kaikavian plays are present in theatres
+• Kajkavian plays are present in theatres

 Internet:

-• this Portal of Kaikavian language,
+• this Portal of Kajkavian language,

 FUTURE